kneath/select-autocompleter/README.markdown

 # SelectAutocompleter

-SelectAutocomplter is a plugin for MooTools (1.2) that provides a way to create an editable `<select>`.
+SelectAutocomplter is a plugin for MooTools (1.2) and Prototype (1.6) (see branches) that provides a way to create an editable `<select>`.
 It works by replacing a `<select>` in your document with a text field that uses the Quicksilver filtering algorithm to narrow down results.

 ![Example Image](http://github.com/kneath/select-autocompleter/tree/master/examples/example_image.png?raw=true_)